letsbuilda/c-cpython-extension/README.md

-# Let's build an extension for Python with C
+# Let's build an extension for CPython with C

 Building an extension using C allows you to use C functions in your Python code.